Coffs Harbour - South

 Coffs Harbour - South displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-In Coffs Harbour - South, as per the latest Census, 56.6% of dwellings were houses while 43.5% consisted of other types such as semi-detached homes, apartments, and 'other' dwellings.
-This contrasts with Non-Metro NSW where 78.4% of dwellings were houses and 21.6% were other types.
-Home ownership in Coffs Harbour - South stood at 34.2%, with mortgaged properties at 22.8% and rented ones at 42.9%.
-The median monthly mortgage repayment was $1,733, aligning with the Non-Metro NSW average, while median weekly rent was $360 compared to Non-Metro NSW's $370.
-Nationally, Coffs Harbour - South's mortgage repayments were lower at $1,733 against the Australian average of $1,863 and rents were also lower at $360 compared to the national figure of $375.
+Coffs Harbour - South's dwelling structures, as per the latest Census, consisted of 56.6% houses and 43.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Non-Metro NSW had 78.4% houses and 21.6% other dwellings.
+Home ownership in Coffs Harbour - South was at 34.2%, with mortgaged dwellings at 22.8% and rented ones at 42.9%.
+The median monthly mortgage repayment in the area was $1,733, aligning with Non-Metro NSW's average.
+The median weekly rent figure stood at $360, compared to Non-Metro NSW's $370.
+Nationally, Coffs Harbour - South's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing